RumoOr/Snips-Neustart/README.md

 ## Contribution

-Please report errors (you can see them with `sam service log`) and bugs by opening a [new issue](https://github.com/RumoOr/Snips-Neustart/issues/new).
+Please report errors and bugs by opening a [new issue](https://github.com/RumoOr/Snips-Neustart/issues/new).
 You can also write other ideas for this skill.
 Thank you for your contribution.